Topological aspects of the dynamical moduli space of rational maps: The fundamental group of Md

 \end{proof}

 Our treatment of $\pi_1(\mathcal{M}_d)$ in this section relied on a result such as Proposition \ref{technical} because the conjugation action of ${\rm{PSL}}_2(\Bbb{C})$ on ${\rm{Rat}}_d$ is not free.
-However, the locus of non-free orbits is the symmetry locus $\mathcal{S}$ which is of the relatively large codimension $d-1$ (cf. Proposition \ref{symmetry locus}).
+The locus of non-free orbits is the symmetry locus $\mathcal{S}$ which is of the relatively large codimension $d-1$, and is the same as the singular locus of $\mathcal{M}_d$ when $d\geq 3$ (cf. Proposition \ref{symmetry locus}).
 Removing it, we arrive at a smooth variety $\mathcal{M}_d-\mathcal{S}$ which fits in the fiber bundle